Best BJJ Rash Guards (2023): Bought & Tested On The Mats!

 This seems to be the sweet spot for a soft and cooling feeling on the skin.
 My favorite color is the olive green, and the designs are straightforward, which I'm a fan of.
 They have flatlock stitching, so they won't unravel easily with use, and they fit true to size.

 I'm a size L, and you can see the fit in the photos of me wearing the rash guard.
 You may be skeptical about a neck training device company getting into the rash guard game.
-But they have a considerable combat sports fan base, so it makes logical sense.
-I'm glad they've taken the same quality of work from the Iron Neck to the rash guards.

 • It is SoftAF and feels cool against the skin.